gcruzsolano/prep/README.md

 ![desert](/assets/desert.png)

-For some reason when traditional educators get a hold of something they have to make an “educational” version instead of teaching the *actual* thing in a way that is approachable.
-Examples of such “educational” things meant to teach programming that can actually distract from learning real code include Scratch, Blockly, Pascal, Logo, even Code.org.
-There's nothing directly wrong with these approaches except that they [don't teach real programming syntax][real], at all.
+Ironically CodeCombat has been forbidden by some schools as “a game” (no I am not kidding).
+It is almost as if some educators refuse to allow learning to be fun.
+Well that ain’t us.

+> For some reason when traditional educators get a hold of something
+> they have to make an “educational” version instead of teaching the
+> *actual* thing in a way that is approachable.
+Examples of such
+> “educational” things meant to teach programming that can actually
+> distract from learning real code include Scratch, Blockly, Pascal,
+> Logo, even Code.org.
+There's nothing directly wrong with these
+> approaches except that they [don't teach real programming syntax][real],
+> at all.
 They teach “computational thinking,” but so does math.
-Strictly speaking, [computational thinking is not the programming][real].
-You could be an astrophysicist with an extraordinary capacity and ability for computational thinking and still not be able to write a single line of code without knowing syntax—or more importantly—how to structure a program in the target language of your domain.
-To learn real programming you need to use the *actual* language and idioms used by the industry ultimately in the way that professionals use it.
+> Strictly speaking, [computational thinking is not the programming][real].
+> You could be an astrophysicist with an extraordinary capacity and
+> ability for computational thinking and still not be able to write
+> a single line of code without knowing syntax—or more importantly—how
+> to structure a program in the target language of your domain.
+To
+> learn real programming you need to use the *actual* language and
+> idioms used by the industry ultimately in the way that professionals
+> use it.

 [real]: http://blog.codecombat.com/3-reasons-why-computational-literacy-is-ruining-coding-education